 The ordinance is designed to ensure safe and healthy housing available for renters.
 This includes the introduction of the Negligent Property Program (NPP).

 The process begins with a complaint.
 Complaints against a leased/let property may be filed by any party.
-A complaint triggers a code official inspection, which can lead to violations if left uncorrected by the property owner.
+A complaint triggers an inspection by a code official, which can lead to documented violations if left uncorrected by the property owner.